o3de/o3de.org/content/docs/userguide/ebus-intro.md

+description: ' Use event buses to dispatch messages safely and efficiently in your gaming application for &ALYlong;. '
+slug: ebus-intro
+title: Working with the Event Bus (EBus) system
+---
 # Working with the Event Bus \(EBus\) system<a name="ebus-intro"></a>

 Event buses \(EBuses\) are a general\-purpose communication system that Lumberyard uses to dispatch notifications and receive requests\.
 EBuses are configurable and support many different use cases\.